Syrup: Demerara syrup

 Combining demerara sugar, a type of natural brown sugar, with water in this process produces demerara syrup.
 Sugar substitutes such as honey or agave nectar can also be used to make syrups.
 Spices can be added to the ingredients during the process, resulting in a spiced simple syrup.

 Gomme syrup

 Gomme syrup (or gum syrup; gomme is French for "gum") is a boiled mixture of sugar and water, made with the highest ratio of sugar to water possible.
-In old recipes, gum arabic is added, in the belief that it prevents the sugar from crystallizing and adds a smooth texture.
-Some recipes omit the gum arabic, thus are just simple syrup, considering the gum undesired, or to reduce cost.
+In old recipes, gum arabic is added, in the observation that it prevents the sugar from crystallizing and adds a smooth texture.
+Some recipes omit the gum arabic and thus are only simple syrup, considering the gum undesired or to reduce cost.

 Gomme syrup is an ingredient commonly used in mixed drinks.

 In Japan, liquid sweeteners for iced coffee are called gum syrup, although they are actually simple syrup which contains no gum arabic.
 Ingredients vary by brand; some are glucose–fructose syrup, some are sugar, or blends of both.